ksl1816/manager-extension-toolkit/README.md

-# Manager.io — Developer Toolkit
+# Manager.io — Prompt Builder

 > **Build custom Manager.io extensions in minutes — no coding required.**
 > Explore any API endpoint, inspect its data, and generate a complete AI prompt that produces a fully working extension.